 Glucose is a form of sugar.
-And when we hear “sugar” most of us think – “oh, that’s bad. we don’t want that!”
-I even wrote a blog post all about reducing sugar.
+When we hear “sugar,” our first instinct is to think, “Oh, that’s bad. we don’t want that!”

-You see, sugar is actually crucial to your survival.
-Glucose is literally what is needed to make energy.
 If we boil how energy is made in your body down to the most simple idea, it’s turning sugar into energy (or the molecule ATP).
-Yes, our body can use fat and protein as fuel to create energy.
-But it’s preferred source and the easiest source for it to use is straight up sugar.
+Sure, your body can use fat and protein as alternative fuel sources, but guess what?
+Glucose is its preferred and easiest option.

 Balances Your Blood Sugar

-Eating is important for several reasons, one being – it keeps your blood sugar stable.
-And don’t skip this just because you don’t have diabetes.
-Blood sugar is important for EVERYONE to consider – not just diabetics.
+But eating is crucial for various reasons, one being that it helps maintain stable blood sugar levels.
+And don’t dismiss this just because you don’t have diabetes – blood sugar balance is vital for everyone, not just diabetics.

-When your blood sugar drops too low, you might experience signs like:
+Ideally, your blood should have a consistent level of glucose.
+When your blood sugar drops too low, you may experience signs like: